Updated: January 2024

 If an intense vape and lots of vapour is important to you, check out this article on how to cloud vape like a pro.

+If you have a device which is capable of both MTL and DL vaping, ensure the airflow is at least partially restricted.
 Take a smooth, steady drag straight into the mouth.
 This is a much longer drag than you would use with a cigarette.
-Hold the vapour in your mouth.
-Then inhale into the lungs before exhaling.
+Hold the vapour in your mouth, then inhale into the lungs before exhaling.

 For example, if you’ve recently quit smoking and have been a heavy smoker, you’ll need stronger nicotine levels.
-However, in general, you’ll need stronger nicotine levels with mouth to lung vaping than with direct to lung vaping.
+However, in general, you’ll need stronger nicotine levels with Mouth-to-Lung vaping than with Direct-Lung vaping.